ringedSquid/BWSI-ASICS-24-Zoom-Zoom/docs/info.md

 | jmpu        |  Jump if UART Flagged  |   A   |  0100  |   101    | reg_out = inst addr; if (UF) { inst addr = reg1 }  |
 | jmpi        |    Jump   Immediate    |   A   |  0100  |   110    | inst addr = mem[inst addr + 1]                     |

 ## Programming the CPU

+> :warning: **Memory Address 769 is reserved**: The Assembler does not give a warning currently!

+To assemble, we use [custoasm](https://github.com/hlorenzi/customasm) with installation instructions [here](https://github.com/hlorenzi/customasm?tab=readme-ov-file#installation).
+We recommend installation via rust's package manager by running ```cargo install customasm```.
+You can then compile an assembly file by running ```customasm -o <outputfilename> <filename>```.
+The format for the assembly file is to add ```#include "x3q16_ruleset.asm"``` to the top of each .asm file as well as that file which is located [here](../asm/x3q16_ruleset.asm).
+Instruction memory and General Purpose are all located in the same place.
+Thus, to store general values in memory, just jump to wherever you store it in memory.

+## Accelerators

+> :warning: **Many are still a work in progress or aren't supported by the assembler**

+### Keccakf1600

+Approximately 50% of the computational time for the Kyber Algorithm is hashing needed for random number generation.
+The Kyber algorthm uses SHA-3 and SHAKE algorithms to generate cryptographically secure random polynomials and numbers.
+Both of these algorithm rely on the keccakf1600 state permutation which target to accelerate.
+More information on the keccak algorithm can be found [here](https://keccak.team/keccak_specs_summary.html) and the kyber algorithm [here](https://pq-crystals.org/kyber/data/kyber-specification-round3-20210804.pdf).

+The branch ```keccak_integration``` holds a complete state permuation accelerator however this is not included in main since it's too big to fit for tinytapeout.
+A smaller accelerator is currently being worked on.

 ## How to test